PARK FAQ

 Integrated Pest Management

-In order to maintain the health of the Common, the Garden, and the Mall for over a million visitors each year, the Friends of the Public Garden management practices include Integrated Pest Management (IPM).
-Currently, the Friends use no chemical applications in any of their lawn programs and the Boston Parks and Recreation Department limits their use to an early spring pre-emergent program that is posted on all lawns treated.
+To ensure healthy parks for over a million visitors a year, the Friends of the Public Garden practices include Integrated Pest Management (IPM).
+The Friends use no chemical applications in any of our turf programs and the Boston Parks and Recreation Department limits their use to an early spring pre-emergent program that is posted on all lawns treated.

 Lawn Closures

-The lawns on Boston Common and the Public Garden are open almost all days during spring, summer, and fall.
-To allow for routine maintenance and rest after inclement weather, the Friends will sometimes fence off a lawn for turf restoration.
+The lawns on Boston Common and the Public Garden are open almost every day in the spring, summer, and fall.
+To allow for routine maintenance and rest after inclement weather, the Friends will periodically fence off a lawn for turf restoration.

 Lost & Found

-Please contact the Boston Park Rangers 617-635-7383 if you have lost something.
+Please contact the Boston Park Rangers 617-635-7383 if you have lost something in the parks.
 Neither the Friends of the Public Garden nor Boston Parks and Recreation has a Lost and Found.

 Park Lighting